-- 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node. - 3 Open the Plug-in for PostgreSQL node, and select the applicable database-cluster node. - 4 From the Actions list, select Configure. - The Configure dialog appears with all previous settings revealed, allowing you to make any necessary modifications. - 5 On the Configure Database Cluster dialog that appears, update the parameters as required.
+- 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node. - 3 Open the Plug-in for PostgreSQL node, and select the applicable database-cluster node. - 4 From the Actions list, select Configure. - The Configure dialog box is displayed with all previous settings revealed, allowing you to make any necessary modifications. - 5 On the Configure Database Cluster dialog box that is displayed, update the parameters as required.